 Read more about NORLA’s board.

-Read more about NORLA’s two committees of experts.
+Read more about NORLA’s two expert committees.

 NORLA is part of the Norwegian network Norwegian Arts Abroad and of the Nordic network NordLit.
 NORLA is also part of ENLIT, a network of European cultural organizations promoting literature and providing subsidies for translation.
 Margit Walsø has been leading the network since 2020.